CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/MLAG-Commands.md

 ## nv show mlag consistency-checker

-Shows any MLAG inconsistencies on the switch.
+Shows any MLAG inconsistencies on the MLAG peers.

 ### Usage